ben-251/Wordle-Solver/notes.md

  also i went from yellow letters, yellow position to yellow lettters[0] and [1], but this is also not good, and i will switch to classes evnetually

+oooooh instead of geetting a ist of valid options adnd then choosing randomly, ill just randomly sort that list and then go through the algroighm

  also i wanna fix the "thinking_ratio" implementation so it only applies to the specific bots that need it